by Cynthia M. Johnson, MA

 This problem is often caused by repetitive trauma and overuse.

 This problem is more common in men between the ages of 18 and 25.
 It is also more common in baseball pitchers.

-You will be asked about your symptoms and medical history.
+You will be asked about your symptoms and health history.
 A physical exam will be done.
-Special attention will be given to your shoulders.
-Your doctor will determine your range of motion and try to move the humeral head within the socket.
+It will focus on your shoulder.

 Family Doctor—American Academy of Family Physicians

 Canadian Orthopaedic Foundation

 Chronic shoulder instability.
 Ortho Info—American Academy of Orthopaedic Surgeons website.
 Available at:

 Desmeules F, Barry J, et al. Surgical interventions for post-traumatic anterior shoulder instability in adults.
 Cochrane Database of Systematic Reviews 2014;(5):CD011092.

 Nassiri N, Eliasberg C, et al. Shoulder instability in the overhead athlete: A systematic review comparing arthroscopic and open stabilization procedures.
 2015;3(2):suppl2325967115S00154.